RISHIKESH & Rajaji national park

 Please note it is an alcohol-free and vegetarian destination.
 We would be delighted to help you find a comfortable hotel or an opportunity to camp on the river beach, whichever suits your sense of adventure.

-Just a 40 minute drive from Rishikesh lies the holy city of Haridwar.
-Situated along the River Ganges at the point in which they descend from the Himalayas, this chaotic town is one of the most populous cities, and some say the most holy in the Uttarakhand region.
+Just a 40-minute drive from Rishikesh lies the holy city of Haridwar.
+Situated along the River Ganges whilst also descending from the Himalayas, this chaotic town is one of the most populous cities and some say the most holy in the Uttarakhand region.

 Many religious festivals take place here in Haridwar, but the Purna Kumbh Mela is the most well-known, dating back over 2,000 years.
-It is known as the ‘world’s largest congregation of religious pilgrims’ and the largest festival gathering known to humanity.
-Taking place every three years, four destinations take turns hosting the event, meaning Haridwar sees the thousands of Hindus gather every 12 years.
-It expects approximately a staggering 100 million people to take part as they bathe in the holy river Ganga and pay their respects across the 55 days.
+It is known as the ‘world’s largest congregation of religious pilgrims and the largest festival gathering known to humanity.
+Every three years, four destinations take turns hosting the event, meaning Haridwar sees the thousands of Hindus gather every 12 years.
+It expects approximately a staggering 100 million people to participate as they bathe in the holy river Ganga and pay their respects across the 55 days.